ghaevens/ghaevens.github.io/_pages/about.md

 image: '/images/01.jpg'
 ---

 Hello, my name is Gwen Haevens.
 I'm a Narrative Specialist and Medical Student.
-I grew up on islands - in the Canadian arctic and off the southern west coast.
+I grew up on islands - in the Canadian Arctic and off the southern Westcoast.
 I've spent much of my adult life travelling and studying in Europe.
 I earned my PhD in Literature from Uppsala University in Sweden.
 For the last three years I've studied medicine at Sahlgrenska Academy, Gothenburg.
 At the moment, I'm based in Northern California.

 ![My best moments]({{site.baseurl}}/images/70.jpg)